 Even if you earned under that $6,300 mark, you may still want to file.
-Helena Swyter, a Certified Public Accountant and owner of Sweeter CPA, explains, “Say you earned $6,000 from a part-time job and had state and federal withholdings on your income.
-You may qualify to get some of that back so it would be worth filing, even though your income was below the cut-off.”
+Helena Swyter, a certified public accountant (CPA) and owner of Sweeter CPA, explains: “Say you earned $6,000 from a part-time job and had state and federal withholdings on your income.
+You may qualify to get some of that back so it would be worth filing, even though your income was below the cutoff.”
 Getting money back?
-Cha-Ching!
+Cha-ching!

 In some cases, you may not have worked at all.
-Instead, you may have earned money by having investments open, such as a college fund in your name.
+Instead, you may have earned money by having investments, such as a college fund, in your name.
 If you made over $1,050 in interest, you’d need to file.
 This money is called “unearned income.”

 In most cases, filing shouldn’t take more than a few hours.
 Having an expert help prepare it is pretty standard, but using free software or online programs can be an excellent choice for cases where there aren’t any earned income questions or if you’re not a contractor or self-employed.

-Amber Larsen, a certified public accountant and tax manager at DHJJ, encourages new earners to jump right in and learn the inner workings of tax filing.
-“It helps the teen be part of the process and the timeline, and teaches them about how their paycheck is divided up – some to federal withholding, some to state withholding, some to Social Security/Medicare, and some to them.
+Amber Larsen, a CPA and tax manager at DHJJ, encourages new earners to jump right in and learn the inner workings of tax filing.
+“It helps the teen be part of the process and the timeline, and teaches them about how their paycheck is divided up — some to federal withholding, some to state withholding, some to Social Security/Medicare, and some to them.

 Madison Sero completed her tax forms at the end of January, and to her surprise, will receive over $200 back from her part-time retail job!
 “It was so much easier than I thought, and I feel like I could do this all on my own next year.”